Who doesn’t love the taste of fresh grilled food?

 It’s a system in which every element of the grill has been designed to its pinnacle of reliability.
 Infinity ignition, guaranteed for ten years to light first time, every time.
 Consistent gas flow through specially designed burner tubes, meaning even heating and cooking all over the grill – again with a ten-year warranty.
-‘Flavorizer bars’ designed to vaporize grease and give a smoky grill flavour, while keeping grease away from the burners where it could interfere with even temperatures.
+‘Flavorizer bars’ designed to vaporize grease and give a smoky grill flavor, while keeping grease away from the burners where it could interfere with even temperatures.
 A simple grease management system that carries on from the flavorizer bars, disposing of unneeded grease in a simple grease trap.
-If you can empty a vacuum cleaner, you can maintain your grease management system here, and keep on grilling to your stomach’s content.
+If you can empty a vacuum cleaner, you can maintain your empty your grease here, and keep on grilling to your stomach’s content.

 If three burners don’t meet your needs, the five-burner Broil King Regal S590 might be better suited to your backyard.

-You’re looking at 55,000 BTUs across the five burners, and the grill comes with both a 10,000 BTU side burner and a rear rotisserie burner, bringing an extra 15,000 BTUs to the party.
+You’re looking at 55,000 BTUs across the five main burners, and the grill comes with both a 10,000 BTU side burner and a rear rotisserie burner, bringing an extra 15,000 BTUs to the party.

 The cooking grids are solid rod 9mm stainless steel, which makes the grids over 50% heavier than those in some similar grills.
 Pointless machismo?
 Nope – the heavier weight gives you greater heat retention and hardcore sear-marks.